oglama/oglama/docs/README.md

       // Prepare date in YYYY-MM-DD format
       const dateToday = new Date().toISOString().split("T")[0];

-      // Fetch the date stored in environment storage (persistent between runs) const dateStored = await $.globalEnvGet("date");
+      // Fetch the date stored in environment cache (persistent between runs) const dateStored = await $.globalEnvGet("date");

       if (dateToday !== dateStored) {
         // Do something new!
         $.log("New day, new possibilities ☀️");

-        // Store today in environment storage
+        // Store today in environment cache
         await $.globalEnvSet("date", dateToday);
       }
 srcFunctions: []